smirarab/legissFX/README.md

    ```

 Keep the whole folder together.
 A desktop environment with GTK 3.20 or newer
-is required; if you see a missing-library error, ask your instructor for help.
+is required; if you see a missing-library error, ask us for help and we will make an effort.

 ## 3. Try a simple program